Property Investment - CPF Housing Loan Rules

 • 25 years;

-• 65 years minus the average age of the buyers; or
+• 65 years minus the average age of the applicants; or

-• Remaining lease at the point of flat application minus 20 years
+• Remaining lease of the flat minus 20 years.

 The difference between the price of the HDB flat and HDB housing loan can be paid using cash or CPF Ordinary Account (OA) monies, or a combination of both.